matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 may require landing [MSC3664](https://github.com/matrix-org/matrix-doc/pull/3664) in order to receive notifications of replies.

-[^2]: Note that this MSC does not attempt to solve the problem of issues generating spurious notifications.
+[^2]: Note that this MSC does not attempt to solve the problem of edits generating spurious notifications.

 [^3]: The `body` is [defined as](https://spec.matrix.org/v1.5/client-server-api/#mroommessage-msgtypes):